alex3305/home-assistant-addons/ansible-vault/README.md

-# Unofficial Home Assistant Add-ons: Ansible Vault
+# Unofficial Home Assistant Add-ons: Ansible Vault (DEPRECATED)

 Ansible Vault bundled as an Home Assistant add-on.

+> _**NOTE** This add-on is deprecated and will not be updated.
+Please use [Bitwarden secrets for Home Assistant](https://alxx.nl/home-assistant-addons/tree/master/bitwarden-secrets) instead._

 ## About